ratan-lab/sumo/README.rst

 -----

 **sumo** consists of four subroutines.
 A typical workflow includes running *prepare* mode for preparation of similarity matrices from feature matrices, followed by factorization of produced multiplex network (mode *run*).
 Third mode *evaluate* can be used for comparison of created cluster labels against biologically significant labels.
 A fourth mode *interpret* can be used to detect the importance of each feature in driving the classification.

+(February 2022) As of SUMO v3.0, semi-supervised classification of samples is now supported.
+This allows the inclusion of "a priori" knowledge about labels of fraction of samples to improve the factorization results.
+The supervised version of solver is automatically enabled in *sumo run*, when the '-labels' parameter is used.

 prepare
 ^^^^^^^